Lip Service (TV series)

-Lip Service is a British television serial drama portraying the lives of a group of lesbian women living in Glasgow, Scotland.
+Lip Service is a British television drama portraying the lives of a group of lesbian and bisexual women living in Glasgow, Scotland.
 Production on the show, which stars Laura Fraser, Ruta Gedmintas and Fiona Button, began in summer 2009 in Glasgow.
 The show debuted on BBC Three on 12 October 2010.
 Filming on a second series was confirmed in late 2010, with filming beginning on 30 May 2011.
 The second series aired on BBC Three from 20 April 2012.
 In January 2013, the show's creator, Harriet Braun, announced that BBC Three had cancelled the series without explanation.